HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

     **Others**

     - Moved the `GET webdav-v1/login/idpList` endpoint from WebDAV OpenAPI to Basis OpenAPI and renamed it to `GET v1/auth/idpList` endpoint.
 Added the **configFor** query parameter as a required parameter of the endpoint to specify what external IdP to retrieve.

+    - Specifying a kyr file name in the `KeepCertStoreName` is set to be deprecated and is no longer encouraged.
+A warning will be issued if a kyr file name is specified.

+    - Using `KeepCertStoreName=*` to specify multiple explicit DNS names in the `KeepCertStoreName` is set to be deprecated and is no longer encouraged.
+While it is still functional, a warning will appear when used.

     - Installer jar files:
 	    - For Domino 14: *restapiInstall-r14.jar*